"

 Psychological Shadow of Power

 Freud interpreted forgetting as secrecy as the intentional concealment by a hidden internal censor.
-In this theory there is an unconscious interiority of psyche beyond consciousness which is controlled by a censoring agency.
+In this theory, there is an unconscious interiority of the psyche existing beyond consciousness, which is controlled by a censoring agency.
 “In 1890s he explicitly had drawn a link between psychological and political censorship.
 By then, Freud had begun to think about psychodynamic censorship as being of a piece with public censorship that political authorities imposed on written material.”
 (Galison, 2012, p.
-238) Following the argument we have been developing in this chapter and taking the cue from Galison and Foucault’s elaboration in chapter entitled “Man and His Doubles” of Order of Things, we can argue that this model reflects modern divide in the structure of power as secrecy of organizing principle and form and immense dynamic visibility of objectified and subjugated human existence.
+238) Following the argument we have been developing in this chapter and taking the cue from Galison’s reading of Freud and Foucault’s account in a chapter from The Order of Things entitled “Man and His Doubles”, we can argue that this model reflects the modern divide in the structure of power, which is simultaneously constituted as the secrecy of the organizing principle and form, on the one hand, and as the immense dynamic visibility of objectified and subjugated human existence, on the other.

 “The postal censorship makes such passages unreadable by blacking them out; the dream censorship replaced them by an incomprehensible mumble.”
 (Galison, 2012, p.
 251) As space of consciousness of a person is conditioned and limited by an agency which also belongs the person, we can see that modern society operates within a similar divided arrangement of disciplined bodies and biopolitical populations on the one side and governmental practice and human sciences coordinated in a networked fashion as a secondary society supported by security and media apparatus whose principle of organization is diffused and becomes anonymous, invisible, secret just like an unconscious, constituting secret interiority of society.
 “Censorship was, for Freud, even in the early days, both a psychic agency and a literal mechanism enlisted for political repression and stabilization.”
 (Galison, 20212, p.
 238) Thus we can conceptualize a historically opened fissure in our consciousness of society as social beings caused by this doubling.
 Our image of science, practice of knowledge, the role of state, the principle and diverse beings of power is essentially fragmentary; even on both side of this divide it is humans that take up different roles.